IntelLabs/hmmer/README.md

-This is an optimized version of original HMMER, which adopts AVX2/AVX512 intrinsics to accelerate on latest CPUs.
+This is an accelerated version of original HMMER, which adopts AVX2/AVX512 intrinsics to accelerate on latest CPUs.

 ## Compilation of HMMER optimized on Intel Xeon CPU